-- Collaborate with one another as needed to complete required performance evaluations. - Communicate any concerns about the intern's performance to the DoT at the time of the performance evaluation or more frequently, as needed for appropriate collaboration, support of the intern, and/or remediation of deficits. - Notify the DoT if site-specific due process procedures are initiated as a result of intern behaviors, intern activities, or internship conditions. - Notify the DoT of any situation that may require immediate intervention, may threaten the intern's successful completion of the internship, or may represent a violation of agency or university policies, professional ethical guidelines, or state or federal law.
+- Provide feedback to the DoT, as requested, at the time of each scheduled performance evaluations. - Communicate any concerns about the intern's performance to the DoT at the time of the performance evaluation or more frequently, as needed for appropriate collaboration, support of the intern, and/or remediation of deficits. - Notify the DoT if site-specific due process procedures are initiated as a result of intern behaviors, intern activities, or internship conditions.

+• Notify the DoT of any situation that may require immediate intervention, may threaten the intern's successful completion of the internship, or may represent a violation of agency or university policies, professional ethical guidelines, or state or federal law.